TheLe0/Semaphore/README.md

 * Near the limit: Is the value about the metric above, based on the limit counting.
 This value don't block the buttons on the main activity, only turn the color to yellow as an advise;
 * Increase/Decrease button enabled: If the increase/decrease buttons are clickables by the user on the main.

+## COUNTRIBUTING

+This app is very simple and the code may be a little coupled.
+This was my first Android app, build all by myself, I'm a little new to the Android and mobile in general development.
+So be free to contribute, give me advices and new ideas.
+The app is not distributed, can only be used local, by a single user.
+This is a new feature to be implemented as a future work.